sneko/figpot/README.md

 # figpot

 > [!IMPORTANT]
-> The package is implemented and has been tested with a custom Penpot instance.
-To be widely used the Penpot SaaS must be patched...
-Be patient and follow the issue https://tree.taiga.io/project/penpot/us/8372 ⏱️🚀
+>
+> ⚠️⚠️⚠️
+>
+> This package has been transferred to https://github.com/betagouv/figpot.
+Please use `npx @betagouv/figpot` instead of the initial `npx figpot`, and follow documentation and updates from this new repository.
+>
+> ⚠️⚠️⚠️

 This library is a Figma to Penpot converter and synchronizer, it will fit your needs: